hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ### The `string` type

-I relalize that `char` and `string` types are the fundamental types
+I realize that `char` and `string` types are the fundamental types because sometimes you would even need more string manipulations than you would integers.
+As with the `char` type, the `string` type also is in UTF-16.
+See the C#'s documantation for other details on the `string` type.

 ### The `intseq` type